Splitting and Joining Stereo Tracks

 - Listen to the result and adjust the pan controls until you get the effect you want.

-- Select the two tracks, for example by clicking above Mute/Solo in the Track Control Panel of one track, then holding SHIFT and clicking similarly in the Track Control Panel of the other track.
+- Select the two tracks, for example by clicking info area of the Track Control Panel of one track, then holding Shift and clicking similarly in the Track Control Panel of the other track.

 so that the two tracks are mixed and rendered into one stereo track.
 This changes the audio data and waveform to match with the audible pan settings.